vmware/cloud-provider-for-cloud-director/README.md

 #### Creation of a LoadBalancer using a third-party ingress
 Any third party ingress such as Contour could be used with the CPI in order to create an L7 ingress and NSX Advanced Load Balancer with Avi will act as the L4 LoadBalancer.

-Note that in order to create a HTTPS Ingress using the Avi LoadBalancer, a certificate needs to be used.
+**Note**: In order to create a HTTPS Ingress using the Avi LoadBalancer, a certificate needs to be used.
 For Kubernetes clusters created using the Container Service Extension, the certificate needs to be named in a particular way as follows:
 1. Get the ID of the Kubernetes cluster using the following command.
 Let us name it `ClusterID`
 ```
 vcd cse cluster info <kubernetes cluster name>